The exact region and an inequality between Chatterjee's and Spearman's rank correlations: Introduction and main results

-The behaviour of Chatterjee's xi is fundamentally different to that of Spearman's rho; see Figure \ref{fig:xi_and_rho}.
+The behaviour of \(\xi\) is fundamentally different from that of Spearman's rho; see Fig.~\ref{fig:xi_and_rho}.
 If \(X\) and \(Y\) are independent, then both measures are zero.
-Similarly, if \(Y = \pm X\,,\) then \(\rho(X,Y) = \pm 1\) and \(\xi(X,Y) = 1\,.\) However, it is possible that \(\xi\) attains the maximal value \(1\) in the same situation when \(\rho\) vanishes; for example, if \(X\) is standard normal and \(Y = |X|\,.\) While the properties of Spearman's rho are well-studied in the literature, there are still several open questions concerning the behaviour and interpretation of \(\xi\,.\)
+Similarly, if \(Y = \pm X,\) then \(\rho(X,Y) = \pm 1\) and \(\xi(X,Y) = 1.\) However, it is possible that \(\xi\) attains the maximal value \(1\) in the same situation where \(\rho\) is \(0\); for example, when \(X\) is standard normal and \(Y = |X|.\) While the properties of Spearman's rho are well-studied in the literature, there are still several open questions concerning the behaviour and interpretation of \(\xi.\) Noting that \(\xi\) and \(\rho\) quantify fundamentally different aspects of dependence, natural questions concern how they are related and how far they can differ.
+More precisely, given the value of \(\xi(X,Y)\), it is important to know which values \(\rho(X,Y)\) can attain.
+Vice versa, one may ask how weak or strong the dependence between \(Y\) and \(X\) can be in terms of \(\xi\) when the value of \(\rho\) is fixed.
+As we illustrate in Fig.~\ref{fig:rho_xi_comparison}, a small value of \(|\rho|\) can be misleading, since a strong functional relationship may still be present.
+By contrast, a large value of \(|\rho|\) indicates a strong monotone association, also reflected in a large value of \(\xi\).
+In other words, \(\xi(X,Y)\) quantifies the strength of functional dependence of \(Y\) on \(X\) \cite[Theorem~1.1]{chatterjee2020}, whereas \(\rho\) is sensitive only to monotone dependencies.

-Noting that \(\xi\) and \(\rho\) quantify fundamentally different aspects of dependence, a natural question is how much they differ, i.e., if \(\xi(X,Y)\) is known which values may \(\rho(X,Y)\) assume and vice versa?
-The following theorem is our first main result where we answer this question and determine the exact \(\xi\)-\(\rho\)-region.
-As illustrated in Figure \ref{fig:attainable_rho_xi_region}, for \(\xi = 1\,,\) the set of possible values for \(\rho\) is the whole interval \([-1,1]\,.\) If \(\xi\) decreases, the attainable interval for \(\rho\) shrinks until \(\rho = 0\) for \(\xi = 0\,.\) The boundary of the \(\xi\)-\(\rho\)-region is uniquely described by a new family of stochastically monotone, asymmetric, and absolutely continuous copulas with piecewise linear copula derivatives; see Figure \ref{fig:C_x}.
-We discuss this copula family more detailed in Section \ref{sec3}.
-Let \(\mathcal{C}\) denote the set of bivariate copulas.
+In the following theorem, which is our first main result, we answer these questions by determining the exact \(\xi\)-\(\rho\)-region.
+As illustrated in Fig.~\ref{fig:attainable_rho_xi_region}, for \(\xi = 1,\) the set of possible values for \(\rho\) is the whole interval \([-1,1].\) If \(\xi\) decreases, the attainable interval for \(\rho\) shrinks until \(\rho = 0\) for \(\xi = 0.\) The boundary of the \(\xi\)-\(\rho\)-region is uniquely described by a new family of stochastically monotone, asymmetric, and absolutely continuous copulas with a diagonal band structure; see Fig.~\ref{fig:C_x}.
+We discuss this copula family in more detail in Section~\ref{sec4}.
+We denote by \(\mathcal{C}\) the set of bivariate copulas.

 \begin{theorem}[Exact \(\xi\)-\(\rho\)-region] The exact \(\xi\)-\(\rho\)-region is

 where